-These regulations brought into UK law part of the provisions of the EU WEEE Directive which was introduced to encourage the reuse, recycling and recovery of end-of-life electronic and electrical equipment.
+These Regulations bring into UK law provisions of the EU WEEE Directive which was introduced to encourage the reuse, recycling and recovery of end-of-life electrical and electronic equipment [EEE].

-If you are a “producer” of EEE, ie you manufacture, import or rebrand new electrical or electronic equipment that is within the scope of the WEEE Directive (see below), then it’s likely that you’ll need to comply with the WEEE Regulations.
-You will have to make arrangements for the collection, recycling, recovery, treatment and environmentally-sound disposal of a certain proportion of the EEE you sell that arises as WEEE.
+If you are a “Producer” of EEE (i.e. you manufacture, import or rebrand new electrical or electronic equipment that is within the scope of the WEEE Directive), then you’ll need to comply with the WEEE Regulations.
+You may have to also make arrangements for the collection, recycling, recovery, treatment and environmentally sound disposal of a certain proportion of the EEE you sell that arises as WEEE.

-If you are a commercial or industrial organisation and need to dispose of electrical or electronic equipment or if you sell electrical or electronic equipment, you may also have other obligations under these Regulations.
+If you are an organisation and need to dispose of electrical or electronic equipment or if you sell electrical or electronic equipment, you may also have other obligations under these

 How to comply

-If you are a producer of EEE, you should join an approved compliance scheme and:
+If you are a Producer of EEE, you must join an approved WEEE Producer Compliance Scheme, such as WeeeCare, and:

-Additionally, you need to mark your EEE with the crossed-out wheelie bin symbol, a date mark and a producer identification mark.
+Additionally, you need to ensure that all EEE placed on the UK market is marked with the required “crossed-out-wheelie-bin” symbol.
 You will also need to have available information on how your equipment can be safely dismantled – although in practice this information is rarely requested by recycling and recovery operators.
-You will be provided with a Producer Registration Number which you will have to provide to your distributors.
+You will be provided with a Producer Registration Number, upon registering, which you will need to provide to your customers.

-If you are a “distributor” of EEE ie you sell EEE to the public, you have to ensure that your customers can return WEEE free of charge to you provided they are purchasing, on a one-for-one basis, new equipment of a similar type which has the same function as the old equipment.
-As an alternative to this, you can join a Distributor take-back scheme and direct your customers to the nearest Designated Collection Facility – usually a Civic Amenity Site.
+If you are a “Distributor” of EEE (i.e. you sell EEE to consumers or business end users), you will have to ensure that your customers can return WEEE free of charge to you provided they are purchasing, on a one-for-one basis, new equipment of a similar type which has the same function as the old equipment.
+As an alternative to this, you can join the Distributor Take-Back Scheme and direct your customers to the nearest Designated Collection Facility – usually a Civic Amenity Site.

 Scope of the WEEE Regulations

-The Categories set out in Schedule 1 of the Regulations are:
+The 14 UK Categories of EEE covered by the WEEE Regulations are:

 - Large household appliances